 This article provides a long list of benefits you can reap from expressing gratitude.

 Remember that list you make of people who inspire you?
 Choose one and write them a heartfelt letter of gratitude.
 It’s your choice whether to mail the letter or not.

-9. Do a quick workout
+21. Do a quick workout

-If you’re wondering what to do with a half-hour spare time, why not do some workout?
+If you’re wondering what to do with a half-hour spare time, why not do a nice fat-burning workout?
 Doing some quick exercises can improve your mood and help you think more clearly.

-10. Watch your spouse or partner’s old videos
+22. Watch your spouse or partner’s old videos

 You’re guaranteed to be smiling after watching some old videos of your significant other.
 Seeing videos of your loved one can spark memories and serve as awesome reminders of why you fell for them in the first place.